For A Free Initial Consultation

 Whiplash is an injury to the soft tissue in the neck, caused by a sudden movement in any direction & whiplash claims are the most common kind of RTA claim.
 It is often associated with the jolting movement experienced in a road traffic accident and this type of injury is common after being involved in even a relatively minor car accident.

 Whiplash can differ dramatically in severity, with most cases lasting a few weeks to months but in some more serious cases, it can last for much longer and have a serious impact on the victim’s ability to pursue normal activities.

 Common symptoms of whiplash include: Pain and tenderness in the neck/shoulders/arms, stiffness in the neck and difficulty moving your head, headaches and muscle spasms.

-It is generally possible for any passenger in a vehicle to claim compensation for their injuries following an accident whether the car they were travelling in was at fault or not.
+It is generally possible for any passenger in a vehicle to make a passenger accident claim for their injuries following an accident whether the car they were travelling in was at fault or not.
 Each case is different which is why we recommend you speak to one of our experts so that they can listen to the individual circumstances of the accident and advise you appropriately.
+Read more..